Johann Friedrich Overbeck: Death

 He died in Rome in 1869.
-He was interred in the church of San Bernardo alle Terme.
+He was interred in the Chapel of St Francis in the Church of San Bernardo alle Terme, where he had worshipped.

 Honours

 Overbeck was elected a Foreign Honorary Member of the American Academy of Arts and Sciences in 1864.

 Family

 His nephew Johannes Overbeck, a professor of archaeology at the University of Leipzig, was noted for his work in art history.

 Followers

 In 1843 the Church of St. John the Baptist, Penymynydd, North Wales was built by the Glynne Family of Hawarden, Flintshire.
-The first vicar, Rev. John Ellis Troughton spent the first 20 years of the life of the church painting the interior with Overbeck murals, including the Palm Sunday one – of which the original was destroyed in an Allied Bombing raid in 1942, overnight into Palm Sunday.
+The first vicar, Rev. John Ellis Troughton spent the first 20 years of the life of the church painting the interior with Overbeck murals, including the Palm Sunday one - of which the original was destroyed in an Allied Bombing raid in 1942, overnight into Palm Sunday.